NOAA-NWRFC/nwsrfs-hydro-autocalibration/README.md

 # NWRFC Autocalibration Framework

-**Description** This repository contains a version of the NWRFC Autocalibration tool of the National Weather Service River Forecast System Models (NWSRFS) using an evolving dynamically dimensioned search (edds).
-Originally developed in the late 1970s, NWSRFS remains a core component of the NWS Community Hydrologic Prediction System (CHPS).
+**Description** This repository contains a version of the Northwest River Forecast Center (NWRFC) Autocalibration tool for parameterization of the National Weather Service River Forecast System Models (NWSRFS) using an evolving dynamically dimensioned search (edds).
+NWSRFS  was originally developed in the late 1970s and remains a core component of the NWS Community Hydrologic Prediction System (CHPS).
 Suite of NWRFS models that can be calibrated simultaneously, with multiple zones, include:  SAC-SMA, SNOW17, Unit Hydrograph, LAGK, CHANLOSS, and CONS_USE.
-NWRFS documentation for more detail about each individual model [link](https://www.weather.gov/owp/oh_hrl_nwsrfs_users_manual_htm_xrfsdocpdf) .
+See NWRFS documentation for more detail about each individual model [link](https://www.weather.gov/owp/oh_hrl_nwsrfs_users_manual_htm_xrfsdocpdf) .

 **Language:**   R\
 **Package Dependency:**  [nwrfc-hydro R package](https://github.com/NOAA-NWRFC/nwsrfs-hydro-models)\
-**Limitations:**  (1) Due to usage of fork implemenation of parallelism, does not work on a windows system.
-(2) Code has been tested only with a 6-hour time step.
+**Limitations:**  **(1)** Due to usage of fork implemenation of parallelism, does not work on a windows system. **(2)** Code has been tested only with a 6-hour time step.
 Use with other time steps may require additional configuration or validation.\
 **Acknowledgement:**  Traditional dynamically dimensioned search (dds) alogorithm developed by building on original code by David Kneis [david.kneis@@tu-dresden.de], [dds.r github](https://github.com/dkneis/mcu/blob/master/R/dds.r)

 ## Autocalb steps